georlia/PowerBI-Projects/Ιnventory-Αnalysis/README.md

 ## Repository Contents
   * `/Datasets`: Two CSV files.
-  * `/Media`: A video walkthrough of the dashboard.
+  * `/Media`: A video walkthrough of the optimization report.
-  * `/Theme`: The theme of the dashboard.
+  * `/Theme`: The theme of the optimization report.
-  * `Inventory-Analysis.pbix`: The final Power BI interactive report.
+  * `Inventory-Analysis.pbix`: The final Power BI optimization report.